Search this siteAll Rights Reserved

 My bookselling business - Arbery Books- specialises in old and rare gay, lesbian and transgender books and ephemera,

 antiquarian (pre-1900) curiosities and erotica, and old and rare science-fiction and fantasy.

-As a writer, I have published two novels and two collections of short stories.
+As a writer of fiction, I have published two novels and two collections of short stories.
 One of my novels -

-I began writing for the stage in 2012.
-My most recent production
+I began writing for the stage in 2012, to generally good reviews.
+Productions

-three one-man plays with the same actors at the Edinburgh Fringe in August 2014.
+three one-man plays with the same actors at the Etcetera Theatre, London, in July 2014 and the Edinburgh Fringe in August.